Archive article

-Billy the Kid Bulletin Board ~ Billy the Kid: How bad was he? ~ Billy the Kid is known as being one of the most famous outlaws in American history, but when we look at his outlaw status, he really wasn't a badman by outlaw standards.
+Billy the Kid is known as one of the most famous outlaws in American history, but why?
+When we look at his outlaw status, he really wasn't a badman by outlaw standards.
 So how bad was he?
-Below I gave a quick listing of Billy the Kid's criminal record.
+Below I gave a listing of Billy the Kid's criminal record.

 Petty